 For the Christian, we are designed for two main purposes: To glorify and know God and to live in community with other believers who are seeking to do the same.

-In the New Testament there is no such thing as Lone Ranger believer.
+In the New Testament there is no such thing as a Lone Ranger believer.
 The NT writers were all strong proponents that believers should exist in community with other believers.
 “And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.”
 Hebrews 10:25.
 Though it can, at times, be messy and complicated, we are called to do life together as Christians.
 In Philippians 2, Paul clearly communicated this truth to the church.
 In verses 1-4 he gives us a perfect description of the goals of Christian community.
 In verse 1 he speaks of the “fellowship of the Spirit”, which is the mountain top of Christian community.
 The Greek word is koinōnia which speaks of sharing common fellowship with other believers based on the work of the Holy Spirit living in you.
 This word represents the highest goal for real, authentic joyous Christian community.
 Every church should be marked with this unique experience.
 Only the Christian church can provide koinōnia.
 This kind of fellowship cannot be found in sports bars, community clubs, civic organizations or online chat groups.
 We were created to live in fellowship with other believers and no place gives this type of opportunity like a local Christian fellowship.

 Our culture is becoming less social and less personal.

 We don’t take the time to get to know our neighbors or chat on the front porch.
 Americans are so addicted to their smartphones and technology that we have forgotten how beneficial it is to personally communicate with other people.
 Our idea of being “social” these days means getting on Facebook and checking everyone’s status.
-In studying congregations and church health I have found that the most effective and dynamic churches are the ones who have successfully cultivated Christian into community within the life of the congregation.
+In studying congregations and church health I have found that the most effective and dynamic churches are the ones who have successfully cultivated faith into community within the life of the congregation.
 I believe our culture is starving itself through individualism and the absence of authentic community.
 Authentic relationships will continue to become a growing desire for Americans.
 Authentic community as seen in churches will become more attractive to non-Christians in the coming years as they see a group of people who genuinely care for one another and simply do life together.
 Believers and unbelievers alike all have the need for authentic community and no place in the world does it better than the local Christian church.

-Yet some churches are struggling with authentic community within the body.
-There are churches that suffer from chronic division and God forbid that an unbeliever chooses to visit that church to find authentic community.
+Yet some churches are struggling with authentic community.
+There are churches that suffer from chronic division and God forbid that an unbeliever chooses to visit that church to find authentic relationships.
 The threat of individualism among church members needs to be addressed and corrected.
 In other words, if believers are simply grabbing their Bibles and sitting in a pew each week without taking part in Christian fellowship they are missing an important part of God’s purpose for them.
 Some Christians will not seek to be builders of fellowship and relationships due to their own insecurities or fears of feeling vulnerable.
 Past hurts have eradicated their desire for community and the devil’s strong grip on their life remains.

 I remember singing that old hymn on Sunday mornings when I was a child, “There’s a sweet sweet spirit in this place and I know that its the presence of the Lord.
 There are sweet expressions on each face and I know they feel the presence of the Lord.”
-Those words still resonate in my heart as I recall the sweet spirit found in my home church growing up.
+Those words still resonate in my heart as I recall the sweet spirit found in my home church.
 People caring for people, believers loving believers.